Research

 Working Papers

 Flooded House or Underwater Mortgage?
-The Macrofinancial Implications of Climate Risk and Adaptation (Job Market Paper)
+The Macrofinancial Implications of Climate Change and Adaptation (Job Market Paper)

 Tinbergen Institute Discussion Paper TI 2023-014/IV, (available on SSRN).
 Recently revised!